25h Th, 15h Pr, 2d FW

 20 % : written test on the specific mining vocabulary and acronyms (in French and in English) - test organised together with the oral exam

-Face-to-face course organised on Friday afternoon during the second quadrimester.
+Face-to-face course organised on Wednesday and Friday afternoon during the first quadrimester.
 Two hours ex cathaedra, followed by a practical session (additionnal topics, or presentation by the students).

 Field visits to be organised early in the course (dates).